FeatureBaseDB/featurebase/docs/data-model.md

 ### Attribute

-Attributes are arbitrary key/value pairs that can be associated to both rows or columns.
+Attributes are arbitrary key/value pairs that can be associated with either rows or columns.
 This metadata is stored in a separate BoltDB data structure.

+Column-level attributes are common across an index.
+That is, each column attribute applies to all bits in the corresponding column, across all frames in an index.
+Row attributes apply to all bits in the corresponding row.

 ### Slice

-Indexes are sharded into groups of columns called Slices - each Slice contains a fixed number of columns which is the SliceWidth.
-SliceWidth is a non-configurable constant set to 2<sup>20</sup>.
+Indexes are sharded into groups of columns called Slices.
+Each Slice contains a fixed number of columns, which is the SliceWidth.
+SliceWidth is a constant that can only be modified at compile time, and before ingesting data.
+The default value is 2<sup>20</sup>.

-Columns are sharded on a preset width, and each shard is referred to as a Slice.
-Slices are operated on in parallel, and they are evenly distributed across a cluster via a consistent hash algorithm.
+Query operations run in parallel, and they are evenly distributed across a cluster via a consistent hash algorithm.

 ### View

 Views represent the various data layouts within a Frame.
 The primary View is called Standard, and it contains the typical Row and Column data.
 Time-based Views are automatically generated for each time quantum.
 Views are internally managed by Pilosa, and never exposed directly via the API.
-This simplifies the functional interface from the physical data representation.

 #### Standard